minnesota-connections-academy/biology-announcements/_posts/2020-10-30-biodiversity-portfolio.md

 The handout that I want you to complete has fewer questions than the one that is linked to on page 3 of Lesson 12.
 Yay!
 You'll also notice there is a handy portfolio guide recording right at the top of the handout.
 Nice.

-Please let me know if you have any questions.
+Please let your Biology teacher know if you have any questions.

-{% include signature.html %}